'Catastrophe': Cardinal Pell's secret memo blasts Francis - NewsBreak

 'Catastrophe': Cardinal Pell's secret memo blasts Francis

-Pope Francis will deliver a final send-off for Cardinal George Pell during a funeral Mass on Saturday, the Vatican said, as revelations emerge of the Australia n prelate’s growing concern about what he considered the “disaster” and “catastrophe” of the papacy under Francis.
+VATICAN CITY (AP) — Pope Francis will deliver a final send-off for Cardinal George Pell during a funeral Mass on Saturday, the Vatican said, as revelations emerge of the Australian prelate’s growing concern about what he considered the “disaster” and “catastrophe” of the papacy under Francis.

 The Vatican on Thursday said the dean of the college of cardinals, Cardinal Giovanni Battista Re, would celebrate Pell’s funeral Mass in St. Peter’s Basilica.
 As is custom for cardinal funerals, Francis will deliver a final commendation and salute.